Pakettikauppa/woo-pakettikauppa/readme.txt

 == Changelog ==

+= 2.0.15 =
+* New feature: Alternative show pickup points as radio button list
+* New feature: New UI for creating custom shipping label
+* New feature: Enable multi parcel shipments
+* Enhancements: Added more data validation to admin functions, COD settings to own section in settings, admin CSS fix

 = 2.0.14 =
-* New fetaure: show label code (Helpostikoodi / aktivointikoodi) if it's present
+* New feature: show label code (Helpostikoodi / aktivointikoodi) if it's present
 * Enhancements: Actions from order view are now handled as Ajax -requests
 * Enhancements: Added more data validation to admin functions
 * Bug fix: compatibility issue with action scheduler is now fixed